SJTU-CGM/WebPhyloTree/README.md

 # WebTree

-WebTree is a JavaScript library which facilitates visualizing tree in HTML and SVG document.
+WebTree is a JavaScript library which helps visualizing tree in HTML and SVG document.
+The primary function of WebTree is to  translate a description of tree into a DOM tree of SVG elements (or, the display of the tree).
+Users can customize the display by setting layout parameters or enabling addons.
+The tree can be either static or interactive, depending on enabled addons.